stigi/docker-host/README.md

 ## Overview

+This repo is structured by categories of services:
+- `core` contains the basic services for reverse proxying, docker and authentication
+- `oservability` contains everything around grafana, prometheus and the likes
+- `services` contains all the other individual services

 ### Reverse Proxy setup

 All services are routed through [Caddy](https://caddyserver.com) as a reverse proxy.
 Services can configure themselves, by using docker labels.
 Caddy then recondigures itself when new services appear, using [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy).